-On March 12, 2009, the Company and YA Global Master SPV Ltd. ("YA Ltd") entered into a Standby Equity Distribution Agreement (the "SEDA") pursuant to which YA Ltd agreed to purchase up to \$5,000,000 of the Company's common stock (the "Commitment Amount") over the course of the thirty-six (36) months following the date the registration statement for the shares to be issued pursuant to the SEDA is first declared effective (the "Commitment Period").
+On March 12, 2009, the Company and YA Global Master SPV Ltd. ("YA Ltd") entered into a Standby Equity Distribution Agreement (The "SEDA") pursuant to which YA Ltd agreed to purchase up to \$5,000,000 of the Company's common stock (the "Commitment Amount") over the course of the thirty-six (36) months following the date the registration statement for the shares to be issued pursuant to the SEDA is first declared effective (the "Commitment Period").
 The Company shall have the right, but not the obligation, to sell common stock to YA Ltd during the Commitment Period.
 Each right to sell common stock to YA Ltd is an "Advance" under the SEDA.

 On March 12, 2009, concurrent with the execution of the SEDA, the Company and YA Ltd also entered into a Registration Rights Agreement (the "Registration Rights Agreement") pursuant to which the Company agreed to register the shares of the Company's common stock to be issued in connection with the SEDA (the "Registrable Securities").
 The Company may not file the registration statement for the Registrable Securities (the "Registration Statement") prior to the tenth (10th) trading day following the Commencement Date and the Company shall not have the ability to make any Advances under the SEDA until the Registration Statement is declared effective.
-The Company shall cause the Registration Statement that has been declared effective to remain effective at all times until all Registrable Securities under the Registration Statement cease to be Registrable Securities.
-Once issued, Registrable Securities cease to be Registrable Securities when (i) such Registrable Securities have been disposed of pursuant to the Registration Statement; (ii) such Registrable Securities have been sold under circumstances under which all of the applicable conditions of Rule 144 (or any similar provision there in force) are met; or, (iii) in the opinion of counsel to the Company such Registrable Securities may permanently be sold without registration and without any time, volume or manner limitations pursuant to Rule 144A.
+The Company shall cause the Registration Statement that has been declared effective to remain effective at all times until all Registrable Securities under the Registrable Securities have been disposed of pursuant to the Registration Statement; (ii) such Registrable Securities have been sold under circumstances under which all of the applicable conditions of Rule 144 (or any similar provision there in force) are met; or, (iii) in the opinion of counsel to the Company such Registrable Securities may permanently be sold without registration and without any time, volume or manner limitations pursuant to Rule 144.